songlinjian/Yeti-Project/doc/Apply_research_grant.md

 Internet root zone distribution designs, we can try multiple DMs with one KSK and one ZSK for all, and we can try multiple DMs with one KSK for all and one ZSK for each.

+4. operation measurement in Yeti testbed

+* IPv6-Only Operation.
+We are try to run the Yeti testbed in pure IPv6 environment.
+* More root servers.
+We are going to recuite 25 root server into in Yeti testbed.

 ```